 Chestnut trees and their close relatives come in all sizes from bush to “Redwood” timber size.
 The American chestnut tree is a very large timber type tree with relatively small chestnuts.
 The European, Japanese and Chinese chestnut trees have a long history of being cultivated for nuts and the named selections are generally a size similar to a standard apple tree with large nuts that can be 10 nuts to the pound.
 The chestnut industry is growing as the crop is sustainable, soil friendly and well accepted by the consumer.
 According to a recent newspaper report, a 17 acre chestnut orchard and winery in upstate NY sold out of chestnuts in one day during their chestnut festival selling chestnuts at $3.50 per pound.
 Chestnuts typically sell for $7.00/lb.in stores.

 A mature well planned and maintained hybrid chestnut orchard with a proper mix pollinizers and pollen sterile trees should achieve well over 2000 to 3000 pounds of nuts per acre.
+In a banner year 7000lbs have been reported in Michigan.
 The trees will grow wherever in North America there is enough warmth, well drained soil and rain, as the native area is expansive as shown in Figure #1.
 Chestnuts are now grown from Michigan to Florida.

 Fig. 1 Chestnut Native Range in dark green